uikraft-hub/yt-downloader-gui/README.md

 - **Automatic yt-dlp Updater**
   - **GitHub Release Check**
-    On startup, SSTube will ask if you’d like to check for a new yt-dlp release on GitHub.
+    On startup, Youtube-Media-Downloader will ask if you’d like to check for a new yt-dlp release on GitHub.
   - **Seamless Download & Replace**
     Fetches the latest `yt-dlp.exe`, replaces your existing copy, and makes it executable—no manual steps required.